Types of Degrees Public Policy Majors Are Getting

 |Hispanic or Latino||261|

-Public Policy appeals to people across the globe.
+Students from other countries are interested in Public Policy, too.
 About 23.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea